amratab/bookstore/README.md

 Features:-
 1) Current user and cart are maintained in session.
 2) Email is unique for all users.
+3) User can edit quantity of items in cart and view the amount changes simultaneously.

 Additions:-
 1) Added a new field to order table called status.
 When the order is created, the status is PENDING and after payment success/failure it gets updated according to the result i.e. success or failure.